 The new feature, which is yet to be inducted to the Search Console, will ensure that the webmasters get holistic data from different versions of their web entity.
 This will unburden them from manually putting together different search console data.

 “Regardless of whether you use m-dot URLs for mobile pages, or are (finally) getting the migration to HTTPS set up, Search Console will be able to help with a complete view of your site’s data with regards to how Google Search sees it,” says Google in the new announcement email sent to webmasters.

-Even though the “Domain Property” feature is not fully functional as of now, Google will set it up automatically in the new search console within a few weeks.
+Even though the Domain Property feature is not fully functional as of now, Google will set it up automatically in the new search console within a few weeks.

-The announcement also says that “Domain Property” has been built based on several feedbacks from webmasters who shared their concern over the “property sets.”
+The announcement also says that Domain Property has been built based on several feed backs from webmasters who shared their concern over the property sets.

-In another email, Google officially announced the scrapping of the “property Sets” from the search console.
-According to this mail, Google will not support “property sets” starting in March 2019.
+In another email, Google officially announced the scrapping of the property sets from the search console.
+According to this mail, Google will not support property sets starting in March 2019.

 Earlier in the month, Google had announced a list of features that will be trashed as it fully migrates to the new Search Console.
 “Property sets” was one of the features listed in that announcement.

-Even though it creates the data automatically for the webmasters, you may probably want to take full control this feature for various properties.
+Even though it creates the data automatically for the webmasters, you may probably want to take full control of this feature for various properties.

-Let’s hope Google rolls out the new “Domain Property” feature in Search Console soon.
+Let’s hope Google rolls out the new Domain Property feature in Search Console soon.